rohitmendus/YarlGo/README.md

 **P.S: Additional will be added and not all features are complete!**

 ## Componenets
-This app has the following components(apps in Django):
+This app has the following components(apps in Django) as of now:
  - Accounts App
  - Exams App
  - Subjects App
  - Batches App
  - Tests App
- - Chat App

 ## How to Install
  1. Clone the repo